 Social Media Manager

-Anthony Maynard is from Jacksonville, Florida.
-He is currently a Resident Chaplain at Moses Cone Hospital in Greensboro, North Carolina.
-AJ is a graduate of Liberty University and holds both a Master of Divinity and Master of Theology.
-He is an Army combat veteran, avid gamer, documentary geek, coffee connoisseur, and unabashed SJW.
-AJ is ordained in the Southern Baptist Convention.
+AJ is a Palliative Care Chaplain at the Mayo Clinic in Jacksonville, Florida.
+He is a graduate of Liberty University and holds both a Master of Divinity and Master of Theology.
+He is an Army combat veteran, an avid gamer, documentary geek, and (self-proclaimed) coffee connoisseur.

 Christian Background: AJ wavered between Christianity and agnosticism for much of his life.
-God’s existence was often lost amid life’s more “important” aspects – that is, until God shook him to his core.
-AJ responded to God’s violent shake with multiple awkward and skeptical prayers, each were answered in seemingly unexplainable ways.
-He has been pursuing vocational ministry ever since.
+God’s existence was often lost amid life’s more “important” aspects – that is, until an encounter with the Inexplicable.
+AJ responded to this encounter with multiple awkward and skeptical prayers, each was answered in seemingly unexplainable ways.
+This experience compelled him to begin the journey toward his current vocation.

 Round Table Manager